dulapahv/CodeX/manual.md

 - Syntax highlighting for over 90 programming languages (For a list of supported editor languages, refer to the [Supported Editor Languages](#supported-editor-languages) section)
 - Intellisense for code completion
 - Error detection and linting
-- You can customize the editor settings by clicking on the `Settings` button in the upper right corner of the top bar
+- You can configure, import and export editor settings to customize your coding environment.
+Learn more in the [Code Editor Settings](#code-editor-settings) section
+- The editor supports multiple shortcuts for common actions.
+Refer to the [Keyboard Shortcuts](#keyboard-shortcuts) section for a list of supported shortcuts

 ### Cursor